 Deep in the sacred Himalayan mountains of India, something inexplicable happened that experts are still trying to piece together.
 During the particularly warm year of 1942, a park ranger was collecting rare plants at a 16,000-foot elevation when he came to Roopkund Lake.
-As he descended down the rocky bank, he saw that the shore contained hundreds of skeletons with swollen flesh still clinging to their bones.
-Who were these people and what happened to them?
-In order to get a glimpse into this puzzling mystery, we have to merge the most recent science with the myths and religious practices of the region.
+As he descended down the rocky bank, he saw that the shore contained hundreds of human bones with swollen flesh still clinging to them.
+Who were the Roopkund Lake skeletons and how did they get there?

 What is the Mystery of Roopkund Lake?